 - Consumers for accessing their own credit reports

-The cost of insurance will also be higher especially auto insurance if you have a negative credit history, or no history at all.
-Statistics confirm that people with below average credit history are a greater risk than the other half of the population so they have to pay higher insurance premiums.
+The cost of insurance will also be higher especially auto insurance if you have a negative credit history or no history at all.
+Statistics confirm that people with a below-average credit history are a greater risk than the other half of the population so they have to pay higher insurance premiums.

 Now, each of the three national credit bureaus administers a proprietary computer model that summarizes all the information about us they have in their files in the form of a weighted INDEX.
 Each of the three credit bureaus publishes a credit score for each consumer and the score ranges from approximately 350 to 850.
 The three scores will be different because the three computer models are different but over time they tend to be similar.
 The higher your credit score is, the better the credit rating; and the better your credit rating is, THE LOWER THE INTEREST RATES YOU CAN QUALIFY FOR WITH EACH CREDITOR.